devpro/helm-charts/charts/mongodb-community/CONTRIBUTING.md

-# Contribute to Epinio Helm chart
+# Contribute to MongoDB Community Helm chart

 ## How to update the dependencies